 - All: The light of Christ has come into the world!
 We give You thanks that You led our forebears in the Faith through a cloud by day and a fire by night.
 We give You thanks, kindly Light, that the torch of faith was brought to this land, and that You ever lead Your people on.
 Light up our dark hearts by the light of Your Christ; may His Word illumine our way, just as You pour forth loving kindness upon Your whole creation, our source, our Saviour and Your radiant Spirit.
 May the Light of lights come to our dark hearts; may the Spirit's wisdom come to us from our Saviour.
-May the peace of the Spirit be ours this day and all days; the peace of the Son be ours this day and all days; the peace of all peace be ours, each morning and evening of ours lives.
+May the peace of the Spirit be ours this day and all days; the peace of the Son be ours this day and all days; the peace of our God be ours this day and all days; the peace of all peace be ours, each morning and evening of ours lives.

 - 5. Read Psalm 27

 - 6. Prayer:

-Leader: We offer to You, loving and gracious Lord, the troubles of this day; we lay down our burdens at Your feet, just as Christ invites us to do.
+- Leader: We offer to You, loving and gracious Lord, the troubles of this day; we lay down our burdens at Your feet, just as Christ invites us to do.
 Forgive us our sins, especially when we have been disobedient and turned away from Your grace.
 Give us Your peace, and help us to receive Your Word.

-7. Bible reading: Mark 4:35-41
+- 7. Bible reading: Mark 4:35-41